Digibear-io/mush-format/README.md

 #debug {

-think %chThis will be included in the processed code!
+think %chThis will be included in the processed code!%cn

 } // Make sure the closing curly-brace is the first character on
   // a new line!